una/personal-goals/ideas-and-misc/book-checklist.md

 ## June 2016

-- [x] Originals: How Non-Conformists Move the World -- Adam Grant
+- [x] Originals: How Non-Conformists Move the World -- Adam Grant :star:
 - [x] A Brief History of Nearly Everything -- Bill Bryson
 - [x] One More Thing -- B.J.
 Novak